z88dk/z88dk/libsrc/_DEVELOPMENT/EXAMPLES/benchmarks/whetstone/readme.txt

 will default to 1.

-As can be expected, the implementation's floating point precision will greatly impact in comparative accuracy and performance so the floating point format must be reported along with KWIPS rating to allow for suitable comparison of results.
+As can be expected, the implementation's floating point precision will greatly impact on comparative accuracy and performance so the floating point format must be reported along with KWIPS rating to allow for suitable insight into results.

-When compile whetstone 1.2, several defines are possible:
+When compiling whetstone 1.2, several defines are possible:

 /*
  * COMMAND LINE DEFINES